sebastian-porling/IV1350.Seminar4/README.md

 With the entered paid amount we will make a payment object, which consists of the total and the paid amount.
 With this payment we will add it to the cash register to update its balance.
 We will then send the sale information to the external systems.
 We will then make a receipt and send it to the printer.
 We will then return a string with the change.

 ![The "pay" operation](https://github.com/sebastian-porling/IV1350.Seminar3/blob/master/img/pay_FINAL.png)

-### Changes

-There have been some changes that can be read [here.](https://github.com/sebastian-porling/IV1350.Seminar3/blob/master/CHANGES.md)